 - Mayor’s Office

 - Department of Buildings

 - Preservation and Development

 - Department of Transportation

 - Department of Environmental Protection

 - Environmental Control Board

-The firm’s administrative lawyers on Long Island and in Albany similarly practice before a wide array of agencies, boards and commissions that affect virtually every aspect of the lives of New Yorkers and the operation of their businesses.
+The firm’s administrative lawyers in Albany similarly practice before a wide array of agencies, boards and commissions that affect virtually every aspect of the lives of New Yorkers and the operation of their businesses.

 Developing property in New York requires dealing with a multiplicity of government agencies on zoning and land use, as well as other various aspects of the project.
 The public review process can become a labyrinth, especially when a zoning change, special permit or variance is required for the project.
 Our administrative lawyers help clients achieve their objectives beginning with strategic planning and continuing through the conclusion of the public review process.
 Our lawyers counsel clients as to what is required under the applicable municipal zoning ordinance and the steps they must take to accomplish their development expectations for the property.
 They provide invaluable counsel to prospective property buyers in determining the real value of the property based upon the analysis of applicable zoning requirements and municipal codes.

 Our New York administrative lawyers represent clients in real estate development and improvement matters, such as: